dajuanyoung/SQL_Project_Data_Analysis/README.md

 # The Analysis

-Each query builds off one another, ultimately to find insights related to Data Analyst jobs for optimal employment (high demand skills~high compensation)
+Each query builds off one another, ultimately to find insights related to Data Analyst jobs for optimal employment (high demand skills,high compensation)

-### Query 1: Top Paying Data Anaylst Jobs
+### Query 1: Top Paying Data Anaylst Jobs (Remote)

-The first query explores Data Analyst jobs specifically and the top salaries for said jobs, by company.
+The first query explores Data Analyst jobs specifically and the top salaries for said jobs, by company that are remote.